This post contains affiliate links. Read my disclosure policy here.

 - Add everything from the pan into a high-speed blender, along with soy milk, lemon juice, nutritional yeast, granulated onion, and salt.
 Blend on high until smooth and creamy.
 Taste for seasoning and add more if needed.

-* Top with fresh-cut parsley, crushed red pepper flakes, freshly cracked pepper, and Vegan Parmesan Cheese if desired.
+Drain the noodles and drizzle them with olive oil to prevent sticking.
+Add the noodles to the pan of sauce and gently combine.
+Top with fresh-cut parsley, crushed red pepper flakes, freshly cracked pepper, and Vegan Parmesan Cheese if desired.

 Yes, this sauce freezes really well.
 Just let it thaw out in the fridge overnight and heat it up in a saucepan over medium heat.
 I usually add a few splashes of vegetable broth to thin it out a bit.
 Stir often to prevent burning.
 It should take 3-5 minutes to heat throughout.